 In such situations, the company must pay for the miles employees have traveled.
 Hence, your policy must differentiate between business and personal errands and be straightforward about reimbursing miles for business errands.

-The mileage policy for employees is best explained with a few examples of what is acceptable for mileage reimbursement claims and what isn’t.
+The best way to explain the mileage policy for employees is with a few examples of what is acceptable for mileage reimbursement claims and what isn’t.
 Here is a couple of them you can refer to.

 An employee travels from the main office to a client meeting at the Miami Convention Center, then stops for lunch and goes to another meeting at the Miami Chamber of Commerce.
 Finally, returning to the main office.
 The total mileage for this trip can be reimbursed.